 Emergency contraceptive pills include I pill, Unwanted 72, Preventol, Tpill - 72, Nextime pill, and No-will pill.
 These contraceptive pills in India are highly effective for couples.
 Oral contraceptive pills are the most efficient birth control methods and prevent unwanted pregnancy.

-Emergency contraception pills, also called postcoital contraception or morning after pill, are one of the best birth control methods after unprotected sex.
+Emergency contraception pills also called postcoital contraception or morning after pill, are one of the best birth control methods after unprotected sex.
 It works by altering a woman’s hormone levels.
-High burst of synthetic hormones interfere with natural hormone production released during ovulation or pregnancy.
+The high burst of synthetic hormones interferes with natural hormone production released during ovulation or pregnancy.
 Emergency contraceptive pills prevent pregnancy by disrupting the growth of an egg or by interfering with ovulation.
-Some contraceptive pills also obstruct transport of sperms to vagina, preventing fertilization, or implantation.
+Some contraceptive pills also obstruct transport of sperms to the vagina, preventing fertilization, or implantation.
 Emergency oral contraceptive pills are usually to be used within 72 hours unprotected sexual intercourse but some pills can also be used within 5 days after unprotected sex.
 It is considered as a backup plan for during unavoidable conditions rather than consistent use.
+(2)

 There are a variety of emergency contraceptive pills but the three most common types are:

 - Emergency pills that contain only progestin hormone or levonorgestrel

 - Pills that contain antiprogestin called ulipristal acetate

 - Combined pills that contain progestin and estrogen